 The title of this dish is way too long for something so simple.
-I’ve already made this cheesy, slightly spicy pasta several times on a whim, using ingredients I already had in my kitchen.
+I’ve made this cheesy, slightly spicy pasta several times on a whim, using ingredients I already had in my kitchen.
 Naming recipes is one of the oddest challenges of blogging.
 You’ve got the recipe figured out, the photos taken, the post written, and yet you still have to come up with a title that summarizes this thing you’ve put all this work into.
 Is it just me?

 This dish came to my mind for a few reasons, the most obvious of which is the fact that I wanted mac and cheese.
 Clearly.
 The thing is, I’ve really taken to these lighter, amped up versions of mac and cheese that include some variety of squash or carrot or sweet potato.
 They give the dish an extra depth of flavor that I love – not to mention lending the cheesy pasta a yellow, reminiscent-of-blue-boxed-variety hue even when you use all white extra sharp cheddar cheese.
 (And extra sharp is the way to go here, for sure.)